collocations.org

 faithfully

-It was all there, faithfully recorded in his uncle''s stiff and formal style.
+It was all there, faithfully recorded in his uncle's formal style.

 duly